 Students have the opportunity to expand and tailor their learning experience by crafting individualized study tracks at JTS and neighboring institutions, including Columbia University, Union Theological Seminary, Hebrew Union College – Jewish Institute of Religion, and Teachers College.

 The results of a Hebrew language placement examination will determine the courses a student will need to complete the Hebrew language requirement.
 Students are expected to place into HEB 2201 or higher.
-If necessary, a student will be required to attend a JTS summer session prior to year two to meet this requirement.
+If necessary, a student will be required to attend a JTS summer session prior to Year Two to meet this requirement.
 After completion of HEB 5203, two semesters of liturgical Hebrew are required for all students, as well as a course in Hebrew grammar.

 Four one-year courses in nusah are required.
-These courses are team taught and consist of theory, practicum, and individual coaching sessions.
+These courses are team-taught and consist of theory, practicum, and individual coaching sessions.
 Each year, students will participate in nusah presentations representative of their work in a simulated synagogue atmosphere.
 The nusah faculty and the director will evaluate performances and counsel the students.

 Required courses in general music include ear training, music theory and harmony, choral conducting, choral singing, and piano.
 Students may be exempted from some of these courses on the basis of a proficiency examination and the permission of the instructor.

-Fifth-year cantorial students will enroll in two seminars as a part of their professional skills training: a fall-semester course with the director, and a yearlong joint seminar with their fellow senior rabbinical students.
+Fifth-year cantorial students will enroll in two seminars as part of their professional skills training: a fall-semester course with the director, and a yearlong joint seminar with their fellow senior rabbinical students.

 Students are required to attend the weekly H. L. Miller Cantorial School Minyan and Mifgash.

-In addition to their coursework, students are expected to continue their voice training privately with voice teachers, and are responsible for the costs involved over and above the costs of the program itself.
+In addition to their course work, students are expected to continue their voice training privately with voice teachers, and are responsible for the costs involved over and above the costs of the program itself.
 To assist students in judging their vocal progress, the faculty will sit as a vocal board once each year.
 Students will be notified early in the term regarding dates and preparation for vocal board sessions.

 Summer experiences are expected to include attendance at the North Americam Jewish Choral Festival, work at a Ramah camp, and a summer unit of CPE.